hertzmann/hertzmann.github.io/_posts/2020-04-19-lines-as-edges.md

 A classic answer to this question is what I will call the **Lines-As-Edges hypothesis**.
 It says that drawings simulate natural images because line features activate edge receptors in the human visual system.
 From what I can tell, this belief is widely shared among vision researchers; many people bring it up whenever I discuss line drawing perception, as did [many commenters on a recent Twitter thread](https://twitter.com/hardmaru/status/1250979159779635200?s=20).
 A generalization of this is that lines correspond to _some_ internal representation, such as neurons that fire on object contours, which I'll call **Line-As-Internal-Representation** and also discuss here.

 The purpose of this blog post is to explain why I think you should be skeptical of the **Lines-As-Edges hypothesis**.
-Many vision researchers and tweeters state some version of the hypothesis with uncritical certainty, as if the problem is solved, and I seem to have a hard time convincing otherwise.
+Many vision researchers and tweeters state some version of the hypothesis with uncritical certainty, as if the problem is solved, and I seem to have a hard time convincing them otherwise.
 It has the feeling of unquestioned, received wisdom: everyone knows that this is true, and sees no need to question it.

 I don't claim that **Lines-As-Edges** is necessarily false, but I do argue that it is unsatisfyingly incomplete.
-In a [recent paper](https://journals.sagepub.com/doi/abs/10.1177/0301006620908207?journalCode=peca) [(preprint version)](https://arxiv.org/abs/2002.06260), I proposed a totally different explanation for line drawing.
+In a [recent paper](https://journals.sagepub.com/doi/abs/10.1177/0301006620908207?journalCode=peca) ([preprint version](https://arxiv.org/abs/2002.06260)), I proposed a totally different explanation for line drawing.
 My explanation is also incomplete, but I think it provides some potential benefits.
 It is also compatible with **Lines-As-Edges**, so they could both be accurate.

 What is the Hypothesis?